Keith-43/MuVis-Experimentation/README.md

 # MuVis - an Audio Visualizer app for Music
 ### <p style="text-align: center;">“See what notes they're playing."
 </p>
-New in MuVis v2.1:
+The public MuVis-Experimentation repository invites others to contribute to the "MuVis - an Audio Visualizer for Music" project.
+It started out in 2024 as MuVis v2.1 which incoporates:
   - 29 visualizations (each with 2 options) consolidated into 24 visualizations (each with 4 options).
   - Swipe left/right to change displayed visualizations.
 Swipe up/down to changes each's option.
   - Triple tap to show/hide toolbars (on iOS).
 Triple tap to enable BlackHole playback (on macOS).
   - Numerous small changes to improve code readability and performance.

 MuVis is an open-source multi-platform app (using SwiftUI, Swift, and Xcode) for music visualization.
 It renders informative (and musically useful) graphical displays in real time from music files being played - or from the device's microphone.
 Further details are provided in the project's User Guide and Visualizations Guide documents.